ghaiszaher/JumpyNN/README.md

 # JumpyNN

-This project is a trial to train a neural network to solve [Facebook's Jumpy Jumpy Game](https://www.facebook.com/instantgames/198982457542294)
+This project is a trial to train a neural network to play [Facebook's Jumpy Jumpy Game](https://www.facebook.com/instantgames/198982457542294)

 ## Dependencies